cipher813/rl_continuous_control/report.md

 <a name="algorithm"></a>
 ## The Algorithm

 In this project, we explored a variety of policies to solve this continuous state space environment, including Deep Deterministic Policy Gradient ([DDPG](https://arxiv.org/abs/1509.02971)), Distributed Distributional Deep Deterministic Policy Gradient ([D4PG](https://arxiv.org/pdf/1804.08617.pdf)), Poximal Policy Optimization ([PPO](https://arxiv.org/pdf/1707.06347.pdf)) and Twin Delayed Deep Deterministic Policy Gradients ([TD3](https://arxiv.org/abs/1802.09477)).
-We will use DDPG for our base implementation, but *work in progress* of many of the remaining policies are also provided in this repo.
+We will use DDPG for our base implementation, but *work in progress* versions of many of the remaining policies are also provided in this repo.

+This DDPG algorithm successfully trained in 295 episodes as determined by a running average of the scores of previous 100 episodes over 30.0.

 ![alt text](https://github.com/cipher813/rl_continuous_control/blob/master/charts/201901030755_plotresults.png "Reacher20 Results with DDPG")